andresmontoyab/Devops/Docker/README.md

 All of this information comes from hub.docker.com or Docker Hub.

 - Docker Hub is public repository in which we can find all the docker images.
+- Is the most popular public image registry0

 If we want to upload a docker image we can use the command `docker push`